Translation Covers Among Triangular Billiard Surfaces: Rational Billiards and Translation Covers

 Any isosceles triangle is naturally ``tiled by flips'' by a right triangle.
-The following lemma demonstrates how to use this tiling to create nontrivial translation covers in the category of triangular billiards surfaces.
-In fact, our main theorem is that the covers of Lemma \ref{right-isosceles lemma} are the only nontrivial translation covers among triangular billiards surfaces.
+The following lemma demonstrates how to use this tiling to create nontrivial translation covers in the category of triangular billiard surfaces.
+In fact, our main theorem is that the covers of Lemma \ref{right-isosceles lemma} are the only nontrivial translation covers among triangular billiard surfaces.